Skip to main content

 Assistant Professor of Instruction in French

-Hasheem Hakeem, Assistant Professor of Instruction in French, holds a dual PhD in French Studies, with a focus on queer literature and theory, and in Education from Simon Fraser University.
+Hasheem Hakeem is an Assistant Professor of Instruction and Coordinator of Elementary French.
+He holds a dual PhD in Education and French Studies from Simon Fraser University, with a focus on queer literature and theory.

-Hakeem’s research focuses on critical pedagogical approaches to French language teaching, queer and cultural studies, discourse analysis, and minoritized instructor identity.
-His work has appeared in a variety of journals, including Voix plurielles, Cahiers franco-canadiens de l'Ouest, Contemporary French Civilization, The International Journal of Canadian Studies, and La Revue des sciences de l'éducation.
-He is currently co-editing a journal issue for Arborescences entitled “Au-delà de l’inclusion : pour une pédagogie critique, intersectionnelle et décolonisante”.
+Hakeem’s research primarily focuses on queer and critical pedagogical approaches to French language teaching, discourse analysis, and minoritized instructor identity.
+His work has appeared in a variety of journals, including Arborescences, the McGill Journal of Education, la Revue des sciences de l’éducation, Voix plurielles, Cahiers franco-canadiens de l’Ouest, The International Journal of Canadian Studies, and Contemporary French Civilization.
+His forthcoming co-authored article (with a graduate student) details the curricular redesign of two 200-level grammar-based courses through an equity lens, aiming to create more sustainable French language and culture curricula for a broader audience.